matchbox-lang/matchbox/docs/stdlib.md

 ## math
     abs             Return the absolute value
-    avg             Return the average of two numbers acos            Return the arc cosine
+    avg             Return the average of one or more numbers acos            Return the arc cosine
     acosh           Return the hyperbolic arc cosine
     asin            Return the arc sine